How to Teach Consent to Young Girls So They Remember

 For example, if she's into horses, you could connect the concept of 'boundaries' to the fences that contain horses to their pasture.
 Or you could apply the same concept to lane lines if she's into swimming, or map borders if she's into geography, or lines on the page if she's into drawing.
 You get the idea.

-If you give her a visual from her world, she'll feel much more in control of the learning process.
+If you give her a 'visual example' of a healthy boundary from her world, she'll feel much more in control of the learning process.
 The goal!

 Use Subtle Teaching Methods for Explaining Boundaries

 Do this next.
-Leave a trail of breadcrumbs (hints) about boundaries that she can follow so she can form her own conclusions.
+Leave a trail of breadcrumbs (verbal hints) about boundaries that she can follow so she can form her own conclusions.
 She'll be able to take what you tell her and apply it to concepts that her own brain can process.

 In other words, if she hears you say "horses," "boundaries," and "fences," she can start visualizing how fences keep the horses from wandering into places they don't belong.
 Then she can form her own conclusions about what boundaries mean.